clgi-technology/clgi-ai-musicial-accompaniment/README.md

 ## 🌅 The Vision

-> **"Let the AI sing with the voice of the saints."**
+> **"To help encourage the saints with a joyful noise unto the Lord."**
-> From raw Black Gospel to trained harmony — fully automated, eternally singing.
+> From CLGI trained harmony — to fully automated, musical accompaniment for any Praise and Worship Leader.

 ---